SSA’S INTELLECTUAL DISABILITY LISTING

 The RFC for ID will focus on your ability to understand and follow instructions.
 They will look at your ability to remember information, solve problems, and get along with others.
 The SSA’s RFC will also take into account any physical or sensory limits that may impact your ability to perform work activities.

 The SSA will consider all available medical records and testing.
 They will also consider the opinions of your treating doctor when looking at your RFC.
 The RFC will determine whether you are capable of doing any of your past work or any other work that exists in significant numbers in the national economy.
-In short, once the SSA judge determines your RFC, that information is given to a VE and the judge asks them if you can work.
+In short, once the SSA judge determines your RFC, the judge will then ask the VE if you can work.

 VOCATIONAL CONSIDERATIONS FOR INTELLECTUAL DISABILITY

 Most individuals whose testing falls below 70 are in the bottom 10% of “general learning ability.”
-This is a term used by the SSA to determine if a person can work.
-If your IQ score is in the bottom 10% of general learning ability, then you should be found unable to work at any job in the national economy.
+This is a term the SSA uses to determine if a person can work.
+If your IQ score is in the bottom 10% of general learning ability, then it is likely that you are unable to work at any job.

 Many judges ignore the fact that low IQ can prevent you from working.
 For that reason, you need an attorney who can question the VE.
 If you are seeking benefits and have valid IQ testing from a psychologist that falls within the above ranges, you should contact our office.
 Chances are good that you can win benefits.

 We can help you file your application for benefits.
 You can file online with Social Security’s website.
 Additionally, children with ID may also be able to get Supplemental Security Income benefits.
-Find out more about filing an application for childhood SSI benefits.
+Learn how to file an application for childhood SSI benefits.

 Most individuals whose testing falls below 70 are normally in the bottom 10% of “general learning ability.”
 This is a term the SSA uses to determine if an individual can work.
-If an individual has an IQ that is in the bottom 10% of general learning ability, then they should be found unable to work at any job in the national economy.
+If an individual has an IQ in the bottom 10% of general learning ability, then they are usually unable to work at competitive job.

-Many vocational experts and judges ignore the fact that those in the bottom 10% of learning ability cannot work.
-If you are seeking SSD and SSI benefits and have valid IQ testing from a psychologist that falls within the above ranges, you should contact our office.
+Many job experts and judges ignore the fact that those in the bottom 10% of learning ability cannot work.
+If you need SSD benefits and have valid IQ testing that falls within the above ranges, then you should contact our office.

 You may be able to win benefits.
 Therefore, we can help you file your application.
 Additionally, children with ID can get Supplemental Security Income.
 SSI benefits may also be an option for you if you have never worked.

-In order to learn more, go to our page on this website IQ and Winning SSD Benefits.
-Once you read the article, if you still have questions, please feel free to contact us.
+In order to learn more, read our article IQ and Winning SSD Benefits.
+Once you read the article, if you still have questions, then feel free to contact us.
 We offer a free review of your case to anyone who wants to become our client.
-Additionally, it is easy to apply for SSD and SSI benefits online at the SSA’s website.
+Additionally, it is easy to apply for SSDI and SSI benefits online at the SSA’s website.
 We can help you file your application.
 Just give us a call.

 WE CAN HELP YOU WIN BENEFITS FOR IQ ISSUES

 At Cannon Disability, we have won over $100 million dollars in ongoing and past due benefits for our clients.
-We have the experience you need in court to win your IQ case.
-No matter where you live, we can help you, because we have clients in Utah, Nevada, Idaho, and California.
-Learn about Idaho SSD benefit information.
+We have the experience you need in court to win your intellectual disability case.
+No matter where you live, we can help you, because we have clients in many states.
+Learn about Utah SSD benefits and Nevada SSD benefits.
+We also have information on California SSD benefits.
+Additionally, you can review Idaho SSD benefit information.

-Make sure to apply for SSD and SSI benefits as soon as you know that you are not going to return to work.
+Make sure to apply for SSD benefits as soon as you know you are not going to be able to work.
 SSI benefits only pay out from the date of your application.
-However, if you get SSI benefits, you will also get Medicaid benefits.
-Additionally, benefits do not pay if you are found to meet SSA’s rules after your date last insured.
-Learn more about the date last insured.
+However, if you get SSI benefits, then you will also get Medicaid benefits.
+Additionally, SSDI benefits do not pay if meet SSA’s rules after your date last insured.
+Learn about the date last insured.

-With SSD benefits, you can receive past due benefits one year prior to the date of your application.
+With SSDI benefits, you can receive past due benefits one year prior to the date of your application.
 The opposite is true with SSI benefits.
-SSI benefits begin the day you apply and they do not go back prior to that date.
-If you do not apply quickly, you are losing benefits.
-Learn more about past due SSD benefits.
+SSI benefits begin the day you apply and they do not go back in time prior to your application date.
+If you do not apply quickly, then you are losing benefits.
+Learn about past due SSD benefits.

-HIRE THE BEST ATTORNEY TO HELP YOU IN YOUR CASE
+HIRE THE BEST ATTORNEY TO HELP YOU WIN BENEFITS

 Contacting our law firm is free.
 We offer a free review and discussion of your case.
 Also, we do not charge an attorney fee unless we win your case.
 Our law firm is one of the best SSD firms in the country.
-We are known as one of the best Social Security law firms in Las Vegas, Nevada and Salt Lake City, Utah.
-We have won over $100 million in both ongoing and back benefits.
-Learn more information about past due benefits.
+We are one of the best Social Security law firms in Las Vegas, Nevada and Salt Lake City, Utah.
+We have won over $100 million in both ongoing and past due benefits.
+Learn information about past due benefits.

-How will you know who the best SSD and SSI attorney?
+How will you know who the best SSDI and SSI attorney?
 It is simple.
 Look for two things.

 Second, find an attorney you like.
 Make sure the staff at your law firm treats you with kindness and respect.
-When you apply for SSD benefits, it may take up to two years to receive benefits.
+When you apply for SSD benefits, it may take up to two years to win.
+Therefore, you need a lawyer you can trust.

-Because of the length of time it takes to win benefits, you will develop a relationship with your attorney and their staff.
+Because of how long it takes to win SSD benefits, you will develop a relationship with your attorney.
 Pick an attorney that you can get along with.
 You will be happier with the whole process.
-Contact our law firm and see if we are a good fit for you.
-Let us help you with your intellectual disability case.
+Contact our law firm.
+Find out if we are a good fit for you.
+Let us help you with your intellectual disability benefits.